-This will confirm our discussions in the 2009 Master negotiations concerning the possible closure of any Non-Protected Plants during the life of this Agreement.
+This will confirm our discussions in the 2013 Master negotiations concerning the continuation of the parties' prior agreement on the possible closure of any Non-Protected Plants during the life of this Agreement.
 In the event a closure were to occur, the parties have agreed to use the Oklahoma City Memorandum of Agreement as a model for the closure memorandum at any Non-Protected Plant.
 However, the parties have recognized that in determining the level of benefits to be provided under this model, adequate adjustments must be made to reflect any lower wage rates, in comparison to Oklahoma City, at the Non-Protected Plant to be closed.

-Bill Phillips Vice President, Labor Relations & Benefits Bridgestone Americas Tire Operations, LLC
+Yours truly, Bill Phillips Vice President, Labor Relations & Benefits Bridgestone Americas Tire Operations, LLC

-Agreed: Randy Roulton
+Agreed: Randy Boulton